-Summary of Impact1: The estimated net actuarial and fiscal impact of the proposed legislation is summarized below.
+Summary of Impact: The estimated net actuarial and fiscal impact of the proposed legislation is summarized below.

-Proposed law is not expected to have a material impact on the net actuarial present value of expected future benefits and administrative expenses incurred by the retirement system.
+Proposed law is not expected to have an immediate impact on the net actuarial present value of expected future benefits and administrative expenses incurred by the retirement system.
+Over the long term, proposed law is expected to increase the net actuarial present value of expected future benefits incurred by the retirement system, but not in a material way.
 A more detailed explanation can be found in Section I: Actuarial Impact on Retirement Systems.